I love it dearly. Let me know what you think. It will take a week or so to post it all. Misspellings abound. Forgive, beloved.

 Lt.
 Craig N. Rock, remembers the experience and is still confused.
 “The witness obviously knew Morse Code.
 But most of what he tapped out was nonsense.
 I couldn’t understand it.
 Sometimes he tapped a message about a curse and sometimes he was telling me about a knife.
 None of it made much sense.
 I wasn’t much help to the court.
 The only thing I got for sure was the last message he tapped”, Sgt.
 Rock told the Globe.
 “He sent the message ‘the rest is silence,’ and then broke his pencil.”

 That final coded message was a harbinger of things to come.
-Meyer was convicted of murder and sentenced to life in prison without parole.
+Meyer confessed to the murder and was sentenced to life in prison without parole.
 He spent almost all of his two decades in the prison system in isolation from other prisoners.
 Few people who encountered Meyer in the past 20 years ever heard him speak.
 The exception was Mira Kitagawa, the young Japanese woman who taught origami at Meyer’s prison.
 Ms. Kitagawa told the Globe, though a translator, that Meyer had asked her on several occasions, how strong the folded paper was.

 “He asked me if origami was strong enough to lift an Irish Setter,” Ms. Kitagawa said.
 “He asked me if origami was strong enough to lift an arm chair.
 And, at our class just a few days ago he asked me if origami could lift an aging white man.”
 Ms. Kitagawa was silent for an extended time.
 She wiped tears from her cheeks.
 “Meyer was good student,” she said in English.
 “He learn good…”